yoonmoonsick/dnd2024/README.md

 - Level 6: Branches of the Tree
   - Whenever a creature you can see starts its turn within 30 feet of you while your Rage is active, you can take a Reaction to summon spectral branches of the World Tree around it.
 The target must succeed on a Strength saving throw (DC 8 plus your Strength modifier and Proficiency Bonus) or be pulled it closer to the caster.
 After the target pulled, you can reduce its Speed to 0 until the end of the current turn.
 - Level 10: Battering Roots
   - During your turn, your reach is doubled with any Melee weapon, as tendrils of the World Tree extend from you.
-When you hit with such a weapon on your turn, you can activate the Push and Topple mastery property in addition to a different mastery property you’re using with that weapon.
+When you hit with such a weapon on your turn, you can activate the Push and Topple mastery property in addition to a different mastery property you're using with that weapon.

 ### Path of the Zealot